ianozsvald/notes_to_self/README.md

 ### Getting into a new project

 * What is the purpose of this new project?
 Is it clearly defined?
+* What value is unlocked at v1?
+Can this value really be deployed?
+What second order effects might occur _after_ deployment (and what _blocks_ the value from being released)?
 * What's the biggest uncertainty ahead?
 What does it cost to solve it, what value does it bring?
   * Try to derisk the biggest/most painful uncertainties soonest
 * What single thing might give us 80% of the remaining answer?
 Probably avoid the edge cases (document, but don't focus on them)